larryaasen/upgrader/README.md

 ## Semantic Versioning

 The `upgrader` package uses the [version](https://pub.dev/packages/version) package that is in compliance with the Semantic Versioning spec at http://semver.org/.
+It converts any version string to a 3 digit version: MAJOR.MINOR.PATCH.
+For versions that only use 1 digit (MAJOR), it converts it to a 3 digit version: MAJOR.0.0, and for versions that only use 2 digits (MAJOR.MINOR), it converts it to a 3 digit version: MAJOR.MINOR.0, to be compliant with Semantic Versioning.

 ## iTunes Search API